 }

-Create an environment file for AWS credentials:
+file with AWS credentials:

 AWS_ACCESS_KEY_ID=ASIAIOSFODNN7EXAMPLE